aantron/better-enums/README.md

 ## License and history

 Better Enums is released under the BSD 2-clause license.
-See [LICENSE][license].
+See [`LICENSE`][license].

-The library was originally developed by the author in the winter of 2012-2013 at Hudson River Trading, as a replacement for an older generator called `BETTER_ENUM`.
+The original version of the library was developed by the author in the winter of 2012-2013 at Hudson River Trading, as a replacement for an older generator called `BETTER_ENUM`.

 [license]: https://github.com/aantron/better-enums/blob/master/doc/LICENSE